Henry Martyn Trust

 In January 1992, Canon Graham Kings inaugurated the new post of Henry Martyn Lecturer in Missiology in the Cambridge Theological Federation and expanded the Library as a resource for the study of mission and world Christianity.
 In 1995, the Library and the office of the Lecturer moved to Westminster College and was officially opened there on 22 January 1996.
 On the centenary of the Library, the Henry Martyn Centre was established as an associate member of the Cambridge Theological Federation and in affiliation with the Cambridge University Divinity Faculty.

 When Graham Kings returned to parish ministry, the Centre was run on an interim basis by Sebastian Kim, now Professor in Theology and Public Life at York St. John University from 2000 to 2001.
 Brian Stanley directed the Centre from 2001 until December 2008 when he moved to the University of Edinburgh as Professor in World Christianity and Director of the Centre for the Study of World Christianity.
 Dr. Emma Wild-Wood became director of the Henry Martyn Centre in January 2009.
 From 2015 to 2017, Dr. Wild-Wood was seconded to the Divinity Faculty of Cambridge University and Dr. Jesse Zink was the interim director.
 Dr Muthuraj Swamy, our current director, joined us in 2018 from South India.
-Bishop Graham Kings, after serving as Vicar of Islington, Bishop of Sherborne and Mission Theologian in the Anglican Communion, retired to Cambridge in 2020 and is an Hon Assistant Bishop in the Diocese of Ely, and Research Associate at the Centre, Dr. Jesse Zink is principal of the Montreal Diocesan Theological College, and Dr. Emma Wild-Wood is Senior Lecturer in the School of Divinity, New College, University of Edinburgh.
+Bishop Graham Kings, after serving as Vicar of Islington, Bishop of Sherborne and Mission Theologian in the Anglican Communion, retired to Cambridge in 2020 and is an Hon Assistant Bishop in the Diocese of Ely, and Research Associate at the Centre, Dr. Jesse Zink is Principal of the Montreal Diocesan Theological College, and Dr. Emma Wild-Wood is Senior Lecturer in the School of Divinity, New College, University of Edinburgh.